Viciiiz/xOS/README.md

 make clean && make -f Makefiles/Makefile.m1
 ```

+## Linker Script

+kernel.ld defines the memory layout for a kernel image in the ELF format.
+It specifies the placement of sections such as code, data, stack, and the Multiboot structure, as well as defines symbols for the start and end addresses of sections for later reference.

+Specifying the layout is useful in our case for implementing the page frame allocator.
+The _end_kernel symbol defined in the script will serve as a reference point to start mapping physical addresses for paging from the end of the kernel.
+Also, the multiboot header is now going to live at the .multiboot section.

 ## debug

 The "debug" target in the Makefile starts a detached screen session and launches the qemu-system-i386 emulator in debugging mode with the specified disk image (rootfs.img).
 It then initiates a gdb session using configurations from gdb_os.txt and terminates the emulator after the debugging session ends.